deepanshs/mrsimulator/docs/user_guide/method/method.rst

      - :math:`\text{p}_M`
      - :math:`\text{p}_X`
    * - :math:`\hat{A}_1, \hat{A}_2`
-     - -1
+     - –1
      - 0
      - 0
    * - :math:`\hat{M}_1, \hat{M}_2`
      - 0
-     - -1
+     - –1
      - 0
    * - :math:`\hat{X}_1, \hat{X}_2`
      - 0
      - 0
-     - -1
+     - –1

-These intermediate spin-system-specifc symmetry queries can then be used to identify the subset of transitions in the spin system by the quantum numbers of their initial and final Zeeman eigenstates.
+The intermediate spin-system-specifc symmetry query in each row is used to select a subset of transitions from the full set of transitions.
+The final set of selected transitions is obtained from the union of transition subsets from each spin-system-specifc symmetry query.

-To further illustrate how the SymmetryQuery object works in a multi-site spin system, let's examine a few more examples in the case of three weakly coupled proton sites.
+To further illustrate how the TransitionQuery and SymmetryQuery objects works in a multi-site spin system, let's examine a few more examples in the case of three weakly coupled proton sites.

 In this spin system there are six *two-spin double-quantum transitions* where :math:`\text{p}_{AMX} = \text{p}_{A} + \text{p}_{M} + \text{p}_{X} = -2` and